 Except for those living off-grid on remote, unincorporated land in the middle of nowhere, most Americans enjoy the safety of a first-world crisis response infrastructure designed to keep its citizens safe.
-Your hard-earned tax dollars fund hospitals, police departments, and firehouses around the country to do their damndest to ensure you don’t die or lose everything you own in a house fire.
-So, it’s easy to assume that that same level of protection applies to other, more adventurous life pursuits like hiking, rock climbing, mountain biking, and the like on public land.
+Your hard-earned tax dollars fund hospitals, police departments, and firehouses around the country to do their damnedest to ensure you don’t die or lose everything you own in a house fire.
+So, it’s easy to assume that that same level of protection applies to other, more adventurous life pursuits like hiking, rock climbing, hardcore mountain biking, and the like on public land.

 The good news is that, on a federal level, most agencies do not bill individual citizens for search and rescue.
-A lost hiker who triggers an SAR call in Yosemite National Park, for example, that results in a federal response would likely be safe from a multi-thousand dollar invoice for the resulting rescue effort.
+A lost hiker who triggers a SAR call in Yosemite National Park, for example, that results in a federal response would likely be safe from a multi-thousand dollar invoice for the resulting rescue effort.

 The bad news, however, is that individual states aren’t always so forgiving.
 Some provide officials with broad discretion to determine whether citizens were reckless in their actions.
 In most cases, negligence is the deciding factor.
 On paper, New Hampshire, Maine, Oregon, and Hawaii all have laws on the books to dissuade negligence in the outdoors.

 Laws in other states are more specific.
 To curb wayward skiers, Vermont and Colorado can bill anyone found trespassing in out-of-bounds ski areas.
 In Idaho, hikers rescued in areas posted as closed to the public can be charged.
 In California, rescue missions costing more than $100 can be billed to the individual’s county of residence.